 Frequently Asked Questions (FAQS)

-1. Why should I engage your maid agency?
-Are you the licensed maid agency?
+1. Why should I engage your employment and migrant domestic workers (MDWs) agency?
+Are you the licensed agency?

-Our maid agency provides comprehensive services to assist you in employing a foreign domestic worker (FDW) and take all the hassles of work permit application away from you.
-Our FDW's are carefully selected through intensive interviews by ourselves or through our overseas counterparts and we only try to match what is suitable for the employers.
+Our agency offers comprehensive services to help you hire a Migrant Domestic Worker (MDW) and save you the hassle of applying for a work permit.
+Our MDWs are carefully selected through intensive interviews by ourselves or our international partners, and strive to match only those who are suitable for employers.

-Our agency is licensed by the Ministry of Manpower (MOM), accredited by the Association of Employment Agencies (AEAS) and our staff are experienced and certified by Singapore Workforce Skills Qualifications (WSQ) as Certified Service Professional (CSP) and ExpertRating (an ISO 9001:2008 company in the USA) as Human Resource Professional.
+Our agency is licensed by the Ministry of Manpower (MOM), accredited by the Association of Employment Agencies (AEAS) and our staff are experienced and certified by Singapore Workforce Skills Qualifications (WSQ) as Certified Service Professionals (CSP) and ExpertRating (an ISO 9001:2008 company in the USA) as Human Resources Specialists.

-2. What are the costs of hiring a FDW?
+2. What are the costs of hiring a MDW?

 Our package fees are one of the most affordable.
-The cost includes: one time agency fee / documentation & application / medical examination / security bond & personal accident insurance / settling-in-programme (SIP) / embassy bond / overseas contract / air ticket/ flexible home service & others etc.
+The cost includes: one time agency fee / documentation & application / medical examination (both local and foreign) / security bond & personal accident and hospitalization insurance / embassy bond / settling-in-programme (SIP) / overseas contract / air ticket / flexible home service / transportation / lodging & others etc.

-3. Can I employ a FDW from any country?
+3. Can I employ a MDW from any country?

-No, you can only employ FDW's from MOM (Ministry of Manpower) approved source of countries for FDW's (Foreign Domestic Workers).
+No, you can only employ MDW's from MOM (Ministry of Manpower) approved source of countries for Migrant Domestic Workers (MDW's).
 The countries are: Malaysia, Philippines, Indonesia, Thailand, Cambodia, Myanmar, Sri Lanka, India and Bangladesh.

-4. Can you help me with the paperwork to bring in the FDW and I apply on my own application with MOM, insurance and others etc..?
+4. Can you help me with the paperwork to bring in the MDW and I apply on my own application with MOM, insurance and others etc..?

-Yes we can but the cost will work out to be quite the same so why go through the trouble of doing the application on your own?
-All the procedures will take up 3-6 days of your time.
-Our fees are affordable and there are no hidden cost.
-Besides, we provide full after sales service and 6 months mentoring scheme.
+Yes, we can, but the cost is about the same, so why bother to apply on your own?
+All the procedures can take up to 4-8 weeks.
+Our fees are affordable and there are no hidden costs.
+In addition, we offer comprehensive after-sales service and a 6 months mentoring program.

-If the maid is from your own contact or source, you can opt for the direct hiring scheme.
-Not all applications are straight-forward, so it's best to leave it to the experts like us for a smooth process.
+If the MDW is from your own contact or source, you can choose the direct hiring scheme.
+Not all applications are straightforward.
+That's why we recommend leaving it to professionals like us to make sure the process goes smoothly.

 5. What is security bond, personal accident and medical insurance?

-6. What medical checks are necessary for my FDW?
+6. What medical checks are necessary for my MDW during Covid-19?

-7. Am I responsible for the medical expenses of the FDW?
+7. Am I responsible for the medical expenses of the MDW?

 8. Must I attend the Employers' Orientation Programme?